adi868/LIRI-Bot/README.md

   * Plot of the movie.
   * Actors in the movie.

-4. **If you type: node liri.js do-what-it-says**
+4. **If you type: node liri.js `<do-what-it-says>`**

-Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.